eslint/eslint/docs/src/rules/no-restricted-imports.md

 :::

-Custom messages for a particular module can also be specified in `paths` array option using objects as above.
+Custom messages for a particular module can also be specified in `paths` array using objects with `name` and `message`.

 ```json
 "no-restricted-imports": ["error", {